 Buttons should always contain actions.
 The language should be clear and concise.
 Capitalize every word, including articles.
 It’s OK to use an ampersand in button copy.

 Standard website buttons include:

 Use title case for menu names and sentence case for menu items.

 Form titles should clearly and quickly explain the purpose of the form.

 Use title case for form titles and sentence case for form fields.

 Keep forms as short as possible.

 Only request information that we need and intend to use.
 Don’t ask for information that could be considered private or personal, including gender.
-If you need to ask for gender, provide a field the user can fill in on their own, not a drop-down menu.
+If you need to ask for gender, provide a field the person can fill in on their own, not a drop-down menu.